gradle/develocity-build-config-samples/build-data-capturing-gradle-samples/README.md

 _Demonstrates: Custom values_

 This sample demonstrates how to capture the Gradle Enterprise Gradle plugin version as a custom value.
-This can be used to identify and filter for projects using a certain version of the plugin within the Build Scan dashboard.
+This can be used to identify and filter for projects using a certain version of the plugin on the Gradle Enterprise dashboards.

 ### Capture Git Diffs